githubtraining/reviewing-a-pull-request/responses/another-one.md

 Hey there, I see you're new around here.
 As a member of the engineering team, you will get and give pull request reviews before merging changes into production.
 This is important because it ensures the best quality code makes it to production and maintains the momentum of changes to our products.

 As you can see, I've opened this pull request and requested a review from you.
-I haven't done much yet, but would you mind taking a quick look and adding comment?
+I haven't done much yet, but would you mind taking a quick look and adding a line comment to the file?

 Comments are used early in the review process when an explicit approval or request for changes is not yet warranted.
 They enable you to inquire about the proposed change, make suggestions to the author, and generally help your team make awesome things.